 NARA Privacy Act Systems: NARA 26

-SYSTEM NAME: Volunteer Files.
+SYSTEM NAME: Volunteer and Unpaid Student Intern Files.

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM: 44 U.S.C.
 2105(d) and generally 5 and 31 U.S.C.

-ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES: NARA maintains volunteer files on individuals to: evaluate individuals who apply to serve as volunteers, docents, interns, and work study students at NARA facilities; assign work and monitor performance; and carry out personnel management responsibilities that affect those volunteers.
+ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES: NARA maintains volunteer/unpaid student intern files on individuals to: evaluate individuals who apply to serve as volunteers, docents, interns, and work study students at NARA facilities; assign work and monitor performance; and carry out personnel management responsibilities that affect those volunteers.
 NARA may disclose volunteer information to volunteer associations on NARA support foundations that support and help organize volunteers.
 NARA may disclose attendance and performance information on interns and work study students to colleges and universities that oversee those individuals in student internships and work study programs.
 The routine use statements A, B, C, D, F, G, and H, described in Appendix A, also apply to this system of records.

 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OF RECORDS IN THE SYSTEM: